DiscreteTom/UniStart/README.md

     // be ware of onEnable, since Start is called after OnEnable,
     // you might want to invoke the listener immediately. this.onEnable.AddListener(() => print("enable")).Invoke();

+    // you can also manage children's lifecycle easily
+    // without creating a new class.
+    this.transform.Find("Child").AddComponent<ComposableBehaviour>().onUpdate.AddListener(l);
   }
 }
 ```